CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/documentation/GETTING_STARTED-INSTALLATION.md

 Now you need to change the JAVA_HOME so that the latest version runs in terminal.
 Navigate to the folder where the jdk you just installed is, should be in "/usr/lib/jvm/jdk-8-oracle-arm32-vpm32-vpf-hflt".

-Open terminal and navigate to /etc by typing the command:
+Open terminal and navigate to root by typing the command(typing "cd" brings you all the way back to the base of the folder tree no matter where you were located):

 - cd

-then:
+Then navigate the folder "etc":

+-cd /etc

+Then open the document "envirpnment" (sudo is required otherwise changes cannot be saved):

 - sudo leafpad /etc/environment